SUMMARY CURRICULUM VITAE

-HONOURS: Officer of the Order of Australia (AO); Fellow of the Academy of Social Sciences of Australia (FASSA); Honorary Professor, Chinese Academy of Social Sciences
+HONOURS: Companion of the Order of Australia (AC); Fellow of the Academy of Social Sciences of Australia (FASSA); Honorary Professor, Chinese Academy of Social Sciences

-Professorial Research Fellow in Economics, Faculty of Business and Economics, University of Melbourne; Member of the International Advisory Board of the Bulletin of Indonesian Economic Studies (Australian National University); Chairman of the China Economy and Business Program (Australian National University); Chairman of ZEN Energy; Chairman of the Energy Transition Hub
+Professorial Research Fellow in Economics, Faculty of Business and Economics, University of Melbourne; Member of the International Advisory Board of the Bulletin of Indonesian Economic Studies (Australian National University); Chairman of the China Economy and Business Program (Australian National University); President of ZEN Energy; Chairman of the Energy Transition Hub

 Includes Vice-Chancellor’s Fellow, The University of Melbourne (2009-2013); Distinguished Professor, The Australian National University (2008-2013); Professor of Economics, Research School of Pacific and Asian Studies, The Australian National University (1989-2008); Australian Ambassador to China (1985-88); Chairman, Primary Industry Bank of Australia Ltd (PIBA) (1989-94); Chairman, Bank of Western Australia Ltd (BankWest) (1988-95).